 Yet anti-inflammatory benefits are not the only cardiovascular benefits provided by EVOO.
 Two other broad types of heart-related benefits are well documented for this oil.
 The first type is lessened risk of forming unwanted blood clots.
 While blood clotting is a natural and healthy process required for the healing of wounds and prevention of excessive bleeding, clotting in the arteries can ultimately result in a heart attack or stroke.
 One risk factor for unwanted clotting in our arteries is excessive clumping together of our platelet blood cells.
 This clumping process is also called "aggregation."
 Regular incorporation of EVOO into a meal plan has been shown to lessen the risk of this excessive aggregation, and the reason that researchers refer to EVOO as an "anti-aggregatory" oil.

 The other broad area of cardiovascular benefits involves improved levels of circulating fats in our bloodstream, as well as protection of those fats from oxygen-related damage.
-Decreased levels of total cholesterol and LDL cholesterol following consumption of EVOO are findings are the vast majority of studies that have analyzed this relationship.
+Decreased levels of total cholesterol and LDL cholesterol following consumption of EVOO are findings in the majority of studies that have analyzed this relationship.
 Yet equally important, the cholesterol molecules that remain in our blood also appear to be better protected from oxygen-related damage (oxidation).
 Since fats and cholesterol belong to a broader technical category called "lipids," damage to the fats and cholesterol in our blood stream is typically referred to as "lipid peroxidation."
 And it is precisely this lipid peroxidation process that gets reduced through incorporation of EVOO into a meal plan.

 Some of the most active and exciting areas of EVOO research involve other body systems that are no less important than our cardiovascular system.
-Regulation of blood sugar—especially after eating—is one regulatory system that has a definite friend in EVOO.
+Regulation of blood sugar—especially after eating—is one system that has a definite friend in EVOO.
 One recent study on individuals diagnosed with impaired fasting glucose (IFG) helps explain the ability of EVOO to improve blood sugar regulation.
 Like this name implies, IFG is a condition in which blood sugar levels are too high—even when no food is being eaten and digested.
 However, in this particular study, participants were given a little less than one tablespoon of EVOO along with a familiar lunch meal of pasta, salad, fruit, and a slice of ham.
 When the participants' insulin and blood sugar levels were measured at one hour and two hours after lunch, their blood sugar levels were found to be significantly lower due to this added EVOO.
 Researchers for this study went one step further, however.
 They looked at potential ways in which EVOO might have produced these desirable effects.
 What they found were higher levels of incretins—specifically glucagon-like peptide-1 (GLP-1) and glucose-dependent insulinotropic polypeptide (GIP) in the blood of participants after consuming EVOO.
 Since these incretins are molecules that stimulate more insulin production, raising their levels resulted in more insulin secretion and more removal of sugars from the blood.
 In short, these study participants achieved better insulin secretion and better regulation of blood sugar levels following their lunch meal through the addition of EVOO.

 Decreased risk of bone fracture and better overall bone health is another area of increasing interest in EVOO research.
 One recent study compared the number of bone fractures in a group of 870 study participants over a period of seven years to see if intake of EVOO was associated with the number of reported bone fractures.
 When the study results were analyzed, the researchers divided this large group into three categories.
 In terms of their EVOO intake, the lowest third of the study participants averaged 38 grams of EVOO per day—approximately 3 tablespoons.
 The middle third averaged nearly 4 tablespoons (48 grams), and the top third averaged about 4.5 tablespoons (57 grams).
 Participants in the highest category of EVOO intake reported 51% fewer fractures than participants in the lowest category of EVOO intake.
 While all of these EVOO intake levels are fairly high, they nevertheless show a link between reduced risk of bone fracture and incorporation of EVOO into an ordinary meal plan.
 It's also worth noting that numerous animal studies have shown increased bone formation in rats and mice that were given EVOO in their feeding plan.
 This increased bone formation has also been specifically tied to the presence of two phenols—tyrosol and hydroxytyrosol—in EVOO.

 Research studies are providing better and better documentation for the anti-cancer benefits of EVOO.
 Early studies in this area were largely limited to research using rats and mice or research on cell cultures in the lab.
 But more recent studies have looked at people incorporating EVOO into their everyday meal plan, and have found encouraging results.
-As few as 1–2 tablespoons of EVOO per day have been associated with decreased risk of breast, respiratory tract, and digestive tract cancers.
+In survey studies, as few as 1–2 tablespoons of EVOO per day have been associated with decreased risk of breast, respiratory tract, and digestive tract cancers.
 In the case of the digestive tract, reduced risk seems more likely in the upper tract (stomach and small intestine) than in the lower digestive tract (large intestine, including the colon).
 Scientists have looked at several different mechanisms that might allow EVOO to provide these anti-cancer effects.
 One group of studies have focused on the secoiridoids, oleuropein and decarboxylmethyl oleuropein, and determined that these EVOO phytonutrients help shift some of our metabolic pathways in the direction of better stress resistance.
 In addition, the overall phenolic content of EVOO has been associated with a decreased ability of cancer cells to regenerate.
 At least some of this effect involves the ability of two phenols in EVOO—tyrosol and hydroxytyrosol—to block activity of an enzyme called matrix metalloproteinase 2 (MM-2).
 The multiplication of cancer cells depends on an adequate supply of oxygen, and in order to obtain this supply of oxygen, cancer cell growth is often accompanied by the formation of new blood vessels (through a process called angiogenesis).
 Because the activity of MM-2 is needed to trigger this process of new blood vessel formation, substances that block MM-2 activity can also lessen the likelihood of new blood vessel formation.
 The tyrosol and hydroxytyrosol in EVOO may decrease the likelihood of cancer cell regeneration by interfering with angiogenesis and lowering the supply of oxygen that would otherwise be available for new blood vessel formation.

 In animal studies, supplementation with EVOO has been shown to slow growth of a bacterium called Helicobacter pylori in the stomach.
 This slowed growth can be potentially important for lowering risk of stomach ulcer since overgrowth of this bacterium and too much clinging of this bacterium to the stomach wall can cause ulcer and other digestive problems.